What languages are supported in FinalCrypt ?

 Over the years more and more news came out that vulnerabilities of crypto algorithms were deliberately exploited to expand Big Brother espionage on civilians

-Thanks to honorable people like Edward Snowden home • Julian Assange wikileaks • Shoshana Zuboff home • Bruce Schneier home • Chelsea (Bradley) Manning home
+Edward Snowden home • Julian Assange wikileaks • Shoshana Zuboff home • Bruce Schneier home • Chelsea (Bradley) Manning home

-we now know we can’t trust Big Tech, the national security agencies, the military and governments to respect our human rights and personal privacy
+We now know we can’t trust Big Tech, the national security agencies, the military and governments to respect our human rights and personal privacy

 I came to realize that after so many lies standard encryption can't be trusted either.
 Only One-Time Pad Encryption is irreversible and unbreakable

 The public & private sector spy for economic reasons and power.
 Therefor good One-Time Pad Encryption software had to be developed from the ground up

 Disk Encryption can't be trusted because spyware (running in the background) simply scans & reads all your files as soon as you unlock your drive

 The only way to prevent file espionage is to constantly block access to all personal files with unbreakable One-Time Pad File Encryption Software

 What if terrorists or child abusers abuse FinalCrypt ?

 That's a horrible thought, but do we blame BMW when someone kills another person with a BMW ?
 Should we then disallow everyone from driving a BMW ?

 FinalCrypt isn't build for people to harm others!
 It's also build for governments and industries, so their secrets can't be stolen by other nations